kitnil/awesome/README.md

 - [lint-staged](https://github.com/okonet/lint-staged) - 🚫💩 — Run linters on git staged files
 - [contextsearch](https://github.com/benbasson/contextsearch) - Firefox Extension - Context Search transforms the "Web Search for..." context item into a menu containing your Firefox Search Providers.
 This is very convenient, since it allows you to decide which search engine you use.
 Firefox's default is to use the currently selected search provider only.
 - [javascript](https://github.com/airbnb/javascript) - JavaScript Style Guide
-- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
 - [cuckoo](https://github.com/cuckoosandbox/cuckoo) - Cuckoo Sandbox is an automated dynamic malware analysis system
 - [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [octotree](https://github.com/ovity/octotree) - GitHub on steroids